Edinburgh with kids

 You could show your kids what kinds of things kids used to play with ‘back in the day,’ and there are even some old-fashioned toys that you can play with.

-A local mom we met at the park in Edinbuegh recommended it to us.
-And I’m so glad she did, we really enjoyed it.
+A local mom we met at the park in Edinbuegh recommended the Museum of Childhood to us.
+And I’m so glad she did, it was a fun place to pop into as we were exploring the Royal Mile!

-8. Climb Arthur’s Seat
+10. Climb Arthur’s Seat

 Best for: Any age

 Arthur’s Seat is right beside Dynamic Earth, and is the tall cliff that overlooks the city of Edinburgh.
+It’s popular for hikers that climb to the top to get epic views of the city.

 Arthurs seat in edinburgh